 - Principles of equity and justice will be evident in school plans, programs and procedures.

-- The discipline code of the school will provide clear guidelines for behaviour which are known by staff, students and parents who have contributed to their development.
+- Schools will provide clear school-wide expectations for behaviour, which are known by staff, students and parents or carers, who have contributed to their development.

-- The school will be a disciplined, ordered and cohesive community where individuals take responsibility and work together.
+- The school will be a safe, inclusive and cohesive community where individuals take responsibility and work together.

 - The school will reflect the values of its community and will welcome the participation of community members in the life of the school.